RaoVrn/PDFify/README.md

 # PDFify: Your PDF Conversion Partner

-PDFify is a comprehensive PDF conversion tool that provides seamless functionality to convert PDFs into various formats, including text, images, Word documents, and Excel sheets.
+PDFify is a comprehensive PDF conversion tool that provides seamless functionality to convert PDFs into various formats, including text, images, Word documents, Excel sheets, and PowerPoint presentations.
 Built with Python and Flask, it simplifies handling and processing PDFs in a user-friendly web interface.

 ---